A simple guide to calligraphy inks

-The selection of ink is a very personal choice.
+The selection of calligraphy ink, is a very personal choice.
 There is no ‘best‘ ink – only the right ink for you and the application for which you want to use it.

-The variety and choice can be bewildering.
-A simple guide divides inks initially into:
+The variety and choice of can be bewildering.
+A simple guide divides calligraphy inks initially into:

 - Inks for Fountain Pens